Thiagomn1/pass-safe/README.md

 ## Running the Project

-1. In the root folder run `npm install`
-2. Start the project with `npm run dev`
+1. In the root directory start the project with `npm run dev`